alterway/formations/cours/cloud/cloud.en.md

 - Ability to use LVM, encryption, etc.
 - Compatible with all existing applications

+### Shared storage?

+- Block storage is **not** a shared storage solution like NFS
+- NFS is at a higher layer: file system
+- A volume is *a priori* connected to a single host

 ### "Boot from volume"

 Starting an instance with its root disk on a **volume**